JayaniLakshika/paper-nldr-vis-algorithm/README.md

 # Looking at Non-Linear Dimension Reductions as Models in the Data Space

+This repo contains the materials to fully reproduce the paper titled "Looking at Non-Linear Dimension Reductions as Models in the Data Space".

 ## Description

 - [`data`](data): Source files for the manuscript.